TokenScript-Framework/papers/src/papers/smart-token-paper.md

 ## Reimagining Web 3.0: Beyond the Internet of Value

-Web 3.0 is often envisioned as an *Internet of Value*, a platform that distributes value more equitably, breaking away from Web 2.0's monopolistic tendencies [@kirsty2021].
-This centralisation of value, in this view, is seen as the root cause of many of the issues plaguing the current web ecosystem, from stifled innovation to privacy concerns.
+Web 3.0 is often envisioned as an Internet of Value, a platform that distributes value more equitably, breaking away from Web 2.0's monopolistic tendencies [@kirsty2021].
+This centralisation of value, in this view, is seen as the root cause of the main issues plaguing the current web ecosystem, from stifled innovation to privacy concerns.

+However, traditional decentralization strategies, which aim to build new token systems outside the influence of Web 2.0 giants, often miss the mark for the next-generation web.
+These approaches typically focus on *preventing* any single entity or collaborative group from gaining a controlling share, a concept more fitting for new forms of currency, like Bitcoin.
+Elaborate methods were used to measure the distribution [@srinivasan2017].
+Such distributive views suggest the Web evolution follows the evolution of cryptocurrency.
+While well-intentioned, this view may not be wholly appropriate for the evolution of the Web, as it overlooks the competitive, innovative and dynamic nature of the internet ecosystem.

-However, this paper proposes a different interpretation of the evolution from Web 2.0 to the next generation web after it.
-We argue that it is the democratisation of trust and the creation of public goods that will truly define the next-generation Web.
+This paper proposes a different interpretation of the evolution from Web 2.0 to the next-generation Web.
+We argue that it is the democratisation of trust and the creation of public goods that will truly define the next-generation Web, rather than just a redistribution of value.

 Rather than viewing the centralisation of value as the *cause* of the Web's current evolutionary obstacles, we argue that it is, in fact, a *consequence* of the Web's evolution.
 The transition from Web 1.0 to Web 2.0 was not primarily driven by a pursuit of centralised value but by the demand for more dynamic, application-oriented experiences.
 Therefore, it is not logical to assume that the transition to Web 3.0 should be defined by a reversal of this trend.

 Furthermore, the characterisation of Web 3.0 as an 'Internet of Value' may be more reflective of a countercultural movement against the early elitism of Web 2.0, spurred by social and economic disparities, rather than an evolutionary process of the Web[@forrester2022].
 Not everyone who transitioned from the prior-generation Web to Web 2.0 was pursuing value, and not everyone who migrates from Web 2.0 to the next-generation Web will necessarily be pursuing value either.
 While the value investing community is growing, it still represents a small section of web users and is likely to remain so in the future.

 Instead of defining Web 3.0 as an 'Internet of Value,' this paper proposes an alternative vision: the 'Next-Generation Web.'
 This Next-Generation Web shifts focus from the distribution of value to the decentralisation of Trust Anchors, attacking the root cause of centralisation while continuing to progress in the demand-driven direction that has been driving the Web 1.0 to 2.0 upgrade.
 This perspective views the Next-Generation Web as a platform that fosters widespread innovation and enables more profound integrations by allowing anyone to develop and maintain Trust Anchors.

-The Trust Anchors of the future Web will not be platforms or services but tokens - specifically, Smart Tokens.
-The ensuing sections will delve into this concept in more detail.

 # The Token-Centric Web: Decentralised Trust and Integration